gotec/git2net/README.md

 In addition, we have publised some motivating results as well as details on the mining algorithm in ["git2net - Mining Time-Stamped Co-Editing Networks from Large git Repositories"](https://dl.acm.org/doi/10.1109/MSR.2019.00070).
 Together with the paper, we have further released a jupyter notebook (using an early version of `git2net`) reproducing the majority of the results shown in the paper on [zenodo.org](https://zenodo.org/record/2587483#.XK4LPENoSCg).

 All functions of `git2net`have been tested on Ubuntu, Mac OS, and Windows.
-However, we have recently learned about issues running `git2net` on CentOS.
-Until these are fixed, we propose to use one of the operating systems listed above.

 ## How to cite git2net